Fredavv88/Cloud-project-1/README.md

 LOAD BALANCER: 10.0.0.8, 10.0.0.9

-Elk Configuration
+**Elk Configuration**

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because the same script that was used to configure this machine can be used to quickly configure additional machines.

 The playbook implements the following tasks:

-Install docker
+* Install docker
-Install apt module
+* Install apt module
-Install pip3
+* Install pip3
-Install pip module
+* Install pip module
-Download and launch a docker container
+* Download and launch a docker container

-Target Machines & Beats
+**Target Machines & Beats

 This ELK server is configured to monitor the following machines:

-- DVWA 1 at 10.0.0.9
+* DVWA 1 at 10.0.0.9
-- DVWA 2 at 10.0.0.8
+* DVWA 2 at 10.0.0.8
-- DVWA 3 at 10.2.0.4
+* DVWA 3 at 10.2.0.4

 We have installed the following Beats on these machines:

+* DVWA 1 at 10.0.0.9
+* DVWA 2 at 10.0.0.8

-Filebeat
+* Filebeat
-Metricbeat
+* Metricbeat
+* Packetbeat

 These Beats allow us to collect the following information from each machine:

-Filebeat: Filebeat detects changes to the filesystem.
+* Filebeat: Filebeat detects changes to the filesystem.
 Specifically, we use it to collect Apache logs.
-Metricbeat: Metricbeat detects changes in system metrics, such as CPU usage.
+* Metricbeat: Metricbeat detects changes in system metrics, such as CPU usage.
 We use it to detect SSH login attempts, failed sudo escalations, and CPU/RAM statistics.
+* Packetbeat: Packetbeat collects packets that pass through the NIC, similar to Wireshark.
+We use it to generate a trace of all activity that takes place on the network, in case later forensic analysis should be warranted.

-Using the Playbook
+**Using the Playbook**

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned.

 SSH into the control node and follow the steps below: